 Motor-vehicle FBT is where supplier-invoice extraction helps, but it cannot carry the whole calculation.
 Vehicle invoices supply evidence of purchase cost, lease cost, fuel, repairs, registration, insurance, and other running costs.
 The FBT workpaper also needs facts that usually live elsewhere: vehicle make and registration, who had access to the vehicle, whether private use was available, exempt or unavailable days, restrictions communicated to employees, employee contributions, and the valuation basis selected.

-For a quarterly return, the current Inland Revenue formula uses private-use days, capped at 90 days, multiplied by the cost price or tax book value basis and the relevant percentage.
+For a quarterly return, Inland Revenue's vehicle taxable-value guidance uses private-use days, capped at 90 days, multiplied by the cost price or tax book value basis and the relevant percentage.
 The current quarterly rates include 5% including GST for original cost price, 9% including GST for tax book value, and 10.35% including GST for tax book value where Investment Boost is relevant.
 Income-year and annual calculations use a different day base and percentages, so the workpaper should identify the return type before the reviewer applies the method.

 The extraction pack should not pretend the fuel invoice total is the taxable value.
-A repair invoice might help reconcile that the vehicle existed and was in use.
-A lease invoice may help establish the lessor, vehicle, and period.
-An insurance invoice may support the vehicle pack.
-But the taxable value depends on the vehicle benefit rules, not on simply adding running-cost invoices.
+Running-cost invoices support the vehicle pack; the taxable value depends on the vehicle benefit rules.

 Useful vehicle columns include: